fine decorative boxes - by Andrew Crawford

 The Commissions page is accessible only from the Gallery - if you are thinking of asking me to make something for you it is useful to visit here as it may well answer some preliminary questions before you contact me.

-The new Flute Cases area is still being worked on and is awaiting its full plumage.
-For now this shows a few nice pics, but will eventually offer plenty of information about the different cases available, ordering info, what's in stock, feedback from past customers, a dedicated flute cases gallery, flute-related links and much more.
+Flute cases now have a site of their own here.
+For now this shows a few nice pics, but will eventually offer plenty of information about the different cases available, ordering info, what’s in stock, feedback from past customers, a dedicated flute cases gallery, flute-related links and much more.
 Please visit the Gallery or the Slideshow [each will automatically load the flute cases selection when entered from this page] and email me with any queries.

-There is also the new Courses area with all you need to know about coming to Shropshire to learn the art and craft of fine box making.
+There is a new courses website – www.box-making.com – with all you need to know about coming to Shropshire to learn the art and craft of fine box making.

 Other areas such as About Me, Guestbook, News, Links and Contact Me speak for themselves.